TheMysteriousHacker/python/README.md

 # Uzair's python work
 This is a game of Connect4 made in Python.
-It was created purely just to check my Python skills
+It was created purely just to test my Python skills.

-You can download the file above (make sure you have windows), and then install the game
+You can download the file above and run the connect4 file.

-You play the game by running the connect4.exe
+# Your computer will definitely not be hacked ;)
+There will be a prank message that will say that your computer will be hacked.